Course Catalog

 EDU-920 Field Experience 2

-Take course totaling 3 credits
+Take one of these courses totaling 3 credits

 Spring Semester I Course Title Credit